castorini/anserini/docs/experiments-msmarco-passage.md

-# Anserini: BM25 Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking)
+# Anserini: BM25 Baselines for MS MARCO Passage Retrieval

-This page contains instructions for running BM25 baselines on the MS MARCO *passage* ranking task.
+This page contains instructions for running BM25 baselines on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/).
 Note that there is a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
 We also have a [separate page](experiments-doc2query.md) describing document expansion experiments (Doc2query) for this task.